December 2, 2019

 teacheth; in teaching:

 This grace gift works in a similar way to the ministering gift.
 A teacher must be taught from another teacher.
 Every person has the grace gift to be one who teaches.
 In its most simplified form it is done by example.
 A child is taught by a parent by observing the parent's behavior.
 In order for the gift to grow, a person must be willing to learn from someone who knows more than they do.
 The first “teacheth” in “he that teacheth, in teaching” (Romans 12:7) is the Greek verb “didaskō” and means “to teach”, however the second “teaching” is the Greek verb “didaskalia” and comes from the noun “didaskalos”, which is often translated as “master”.
 So to teach we must be taught by master teachers.
 This is important and a significant problem in the pastoral matriarchal churches today and also in the public school system and universities.
 When there is no master teacher, learning will fall to the lowest common denominator of the group, class, or family.
 And the students become or stay malnourished and anemic.
 God has also put master teaching in our bodies.
-One example is when the muscles and nerves develop and learn according to His direction, they are perfected to be able to crawl after rolling, walk after crawling, etc.
+One example is when the muscles and nerves develop and learn according to His direction, they are perfected to be able to crawl after rolling, stand up after crawling, and walk after standing.

 If we fill ourselves with good substance by a master teacher, we can teach others what we have learned with the same substance.
 The more a teacher learns of God from the Holy Spirit, the more they are able to distinguish what milk is, what meat is, and what are additives or preservatives that may look good but will not be a solid building block long term.